Stopping Rules for Monte Carlo Methods: A Review

 \subsubsection{Coefficients of variation}

-To evaluate the uncertainty associated with the mean estimator $\mu_n$, one often introduces the coefficient of variation (CoV, for short), also referred to as the relative standard deviation.
+To evaluate the uncertainty associated with the mean estimator $\mu_n$, one often introduces the coefficient of variation (CoV, for short), also referred to as the relative standard deviation, which is conceptually akin to the relative root-mean-square error.
 This metric is defined as the ratio of the (empirical) standard deviation to the (empirical) mean $s_n/\mu_n$, or often its magnitude $s_n/|\mu_n|$.
 The unitless nature of the coefficient of variation makes it particularly useful for comparing datasets with differing units or substantially different mean values.
 It, however, exhibits sensitivity to fluctuations in the mean, especially when the mean is close to zero.
 It is clearly unsuitable for directly constructing confidence intervals for the mean, as in \eqref{CoV is useless here}.

 In practice, the coefficient of variation has found applications as a stopping criterion across various fields involving Monte Carlo methods.
 For instance, in structural reliability analysis, the sampling procedure is often designed to terminate when the CoV reaches a specified threshold (such as $0.05$ \cite{ASDIS, ReliabilitySS}), with the number of iterations and the empirical variance subsequently reported.